tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 *Thousands.*

-But I let my gaze flick to my skin, where my name has been printed on my flesh in blocky black letters.
+But I let my gaze flick to my skin, where my name has been printed on my flesh in blocky letters.

 It had always been there, a stray thought that was not mine entered my mind.